 - One Bullet Clips: The revolvers, though they can't be manually reloaded.

 - Quad Damage: The Serious Damage powerup.
+It quadruples the damage for a short amount of time.

 - Rage Against the Author: 100% Completion of at least one stage requires you to murder caricatures of the Croteam staff, at least in the original games.